 Grabouw Education Programme

-There is an estimated 60,000 people living in the Pineview Community.
-Work is seasonal as most employment is found on the surrounding fruit farms.
+The children sponsored by SOS Africa's Grabouw Education Programme live either in Pineview and Snake Park Townships.
+There are an estimated 60,000 people living in these communities and work is usually seasonal as most employment is found on the surrounding fruit farms.
 A significant challenge in the area is the high seasonality and the resultant poverty-related issues that this presents.
-During the fruit picking season, there is a shortage of labour but for the remaining 8 months of the year, unemployment is stated as being between 60 and 70 percent.
-The impact of this on the community is significant.
+During the fruit picking season, there is a shortage of labour but for the remaining 8 months of the year, unemployment is stated as being 60-70%.
+The impact of this financial hardship on the community is significant.

-The issues stemming from seasonality affect the community from the clinical and physical medical perspective; where the off season sees an increase in domestic and community violence as well as child abuse and other such issues, during “the season” children generally return to empty homes without any parental support and are at their most vulnerable.
+The issues stemming from this seasonal employment severely impacts upon the mental and physical health of these communities; where the off-season results in an increase in domestic and community violence as well as child abuse and other such issues, during “the season” children generally return to empty homes without any parental support and are at their most vulnerable.

 SOS Africa Grabouw Education Programme

-SOS Africa has teamed up with an organisation called ‘Agape’ that has been working in the Pineview community for over 20 years.
-They have established a number of pre-primary nursery schools in the area focusing on preparing children for school.
-With the help of Agape, SOS Africa identifies a number of children from disadvantaged families who have attended the Agape nursery school and have shown a keen interest and a natural ability to learn.
+In January 2014 SOS Africa teamed up with an organisation called ‘Agape’ which had established a number of pre-primary nurseries throughout the Pineview Community focusing on preparing children for school.
+With the help of Agape, SOS Africa identified a number of children from disadvantaged families who had the potential to thrive academically with the correct support and resources.

 Find out about SOS Africa's other Education Programmes...